KALTCHUK/Z80_Modular_Computer/readme.md

 1) Order the PCBs.
 You can order from PCBway with the codes in the Proton Manual.
 2) Buy the components according to the bill of materials in the Proton Manual.
+3) Assemble the cards.
-3) Download the software from Github.
+4) Download the software from Github.
-4) Burn the EEPROM.
+5) Burn the EEPROM.
-5) Configure the jumpers on the cards according to instructions in the Proton Manual.
+6) Configure the jumpers on the cards according to instructions in the Proton Manual.

 Ready to start!
 Now you can transfer all the CP/M software from your computer to the Proton.